 Use our helpful calculator to understand what the thermal performance requirements are for windows and doors in housing.
-Just select your Territorial Authority and the date your consent will be submitted.
+Just select your Territorial Authority.

 Curtain walling is outside the scope of H1/AS1and H1/AS2, however either H1/VM1, H1/VM2 or an alternative solution can be used to demonstrate compliance.

 There is a two part response to this question.